Start9Labs/documentation/site/source/user-manual/service-guides/lightning.rst

 #.
 That's it!
 You now have a lightning node running with a channel open ready to send payments on the lightning network!

 .. note:: You will not be able to receive payments until you have inbound liquidity in your channel.
-After completeing the above process you will only have outbound liquidity.
+After completing the above process you will only have outbound liquidity.
 Inbound liquidity can be created by making payments, having someone open a channel to you or via more sophisticated channel creation.

 Lightning Wallets